Sarmatians: Archaeology

 While "Sarmatian" and "Sauromatian" are synonymous as ethnonyms, by convention they are given different meanings as archaeological technical terms.
 The term "Prokhorovka culture" derives from a complex of mounds in the Prokhorovski District, Orenburg region, excavated by S. I. Rudenko in 1916.

 Reportedly, during 2001 and 2006 a great Late Sarmatian pottery centre was unearthed near Budapest, Hungary in the Üllő5 archaeological site.
 Typical grey, granular Üllő5 ceramics form a distinct group of Sarmatian pottery is found ubiquitously in the north-central part of the Great Hungarian Plain region, indicating a lively trading activity.

 A 1998 paper on the study of glass beads found in Sarmatian graves suggests wide cultural and trade links.

+A 2023 paper on a grave discovered in Cambridgeshire, England found via archaeogenetics that the person had Sarmatian-related ancestry, and was not related to the local population.
+Stable isotope analysis of his teeth determined that he had probably migrated long distances twice in his life.
+One tooth was radiocarbon dated to cal 126-228 AD.

 Archaeological evidence suggests that Scythian-Sarmatian cultures may have given rise to the Greek legends of Amazons.
 Graves of armed women have been found in southern Ukraine and Russia.
 David Anthony noted that approximately 20% of Scythian-Sarmatian "warrior graves" on the lower Don and lower Volga contained women dressed for battle as warriors and he asserts that encountering that cultural phenomenon "probably inspired the Greek tales about the Amazons."